Luperi/PageAnnotatorBundle/README.md

 }
 ```

-Step 2: enable the bundle
+Step 2: Enable the bundle
 -------------------------

 Register the bundle in `app/AppKernel.php`: